A Brief History of the Jesuits in Sri Lanka

 The Papal Seminary in Kandy was founded in 1893, with Fr.
 Sylvain Grosjean SJ as its first superior.
 Additionally, in 1895, Fr.
 Joseph Van Reeth SJ became the first bishop of the diocese of Galle, which was entrusted to the care of the Jesuits of Belgium.
 The diocese of Trincomalee was entrusted to the Jesuits of Champagne, and its first bishop was Mgr.
 Charles Lavigne SJ, who was also the Vicar Apostolic of Kottayam, India.

-In 1924 the Galle Mission was transferred to the Province of Naples (Italy) and the Mission of Trincomalee to the New Orleans Province (USA) in 1945.
+In 1924 the Galle Mission was transferred to the Province of Naples (Italy) and the Trincomalee Mission to the New Orleans Province (USA) in 1945.
 However, the two missions continued to operate independently until 1962 when they were merged to form a single Jesuit province for Sri Lanka.

 Following the handing over of the three schools to the state in 1970, individual Jesuits engaged in different ministries.
 Some became lecturers in state universities or served as university chaplains, while others served as parish priests under diocesan bishops.
 The Jesuits also initiated several apostolic endeavors, such as supporting marginalized communities in tea plantations (Satyodaya Centre for Social Research and Encounter in Kandy, Centre for Social Concern in Hatton) and urban areas (Shanti Community Animation Movement in Dehiwala), promoting interreligious dialogue (Tulana Centre for Research and Dialogue), providing vocational training for underprivileged youth (Eastern Technical Institute in Batticaloa, Southern Technical Institute in Galle, Cholankanda Youth Training Centre in Nawalapitiya), and engaging in retreat apostolate (Fatima Retreat House in Kandy and Manresa Retreat House in Batticaloa).